coolcrowd/worker-service/api.md

 ## Example: Next EMAIL [/next/example/13?exampledependent=13]

 Scenario: the platform needs an email from his workers and it is the first time the worker is working on our framework.
 Therefore the example-platform will not find us in the database and the worker-service proceeds to respond with the *EMAIL* type.
+The query-parameter `exampledependent=13` represents an platform-dependent query-parameter, that will be passed further into the system.

 Expected Behavior: Ask the Worker for his email-address and submit it.
-Then call /next with the worker-id obtained through the submit email request.
+Then call /next with the jwt obtained through the submit email request.

 ### next with type EMAIL [GET]

 + Response 200 (application/json)
-    The type is EMAIL, no additional fields are added.
+    The type is EMAIL, no additional fields are set.

     + Body